 Did the reviewer thank one of your servers for their exceptional service?
 You should thank them too in your response.
 An employer that cares about their employees will seem more genuine, and consumers will appreciate your level of humanity and gratitude.
 This will also improve staff morale, which in turn will make your business better overall.

 Agreeing with the reviewer and praising a specific staff member will make other readers want to see Anna’s skill for themselves!

 Want more free marketing opportunities?
 Get into the habit of asking customers to leave reviews online.
 This can be done through an email, a button on your site or even just a sticker in your store window.
 The more reviews your client gets, the more they can cultivate their online review garden and the more you can help improve their business’s reputation.
 Need help getting them more reviews?
 We can help with Review Generation.

 Go Forth and respond!

 You’re now equipped with all the knowledge you need to help your clients start responding effectively and properly to positive reviews.
 If you need a little extra bit of confidence, use our review response templates for a guideline to get started.
 Remember, you’re not responding to just one customer, but to an entire online audience.
 Make sure you behave, and don’t end up on our list of biggest online reputation management fails!

 Encountering negative reviews you don’t know how to handle, or want to know more about managing your client’s online reputation?
-Learn more than just how to respond to positive reviews, and dive deep into the world of online reviews with our Ultimate Guide.
+Learn more than just the how of responding to positive reviews, and dive deep into the world of online reviews with our Ultimate Guide.